 3. Tax policy advisor

-IRAS Singapore doesn’t just collect taxes, it also helps shape how tax rules are made.
+IRAS Singapore doesn’t just collect taxes; it also helps shape how tax rules are made.

 While the Ministry of Finance sets the official tax policies, IRAS shares its insights to make those policies work better in real life.
-It supports by:
+It supports this by:

 - Understanding how taxes impact people and businesses day to day